Leadership in Bush Environments

 Course overview

-Develop students abilities in the field of professional outdoor leadership in a bush environment.
-Students will learn to manage risk, instruct safe practices, and respond to critical incidents including injury and search & rescue.
-Develop skills and knowledge as an Outdoor Education Practitioner including structured experiential learning.
-Develop advanced skills and knowledge in navigation practice and teaching.
-Develop skills to prepare for and lead an extended light-weight expedition in a remote bush setting for educational purposes.
+This course aims to develop students’ abilities in the field of professional outdoor leadership in a bush environment.
+Students will learn to manage risk, instruct safe practices, respond to critical incidents including injury, and develop search and rescue practices.
+Students will develop skills and knowledge as an Outdoor Education Practitioner including structured experiential learning, develop advanced skills and knowledge in navigation practice and teaching and develop skills to prepare for and lead an extended lightweight expedition in a remote bush setting for educational purposes.

 Course learning outcomes

-• Apply and adapt skills and knowledge in a complex environment to (independently) lead, guide andinstruct in safe outdoor travel in an outdoor activity such as bushwalking
+• Apply skills and knowledge in a complex environment to (independently) lead, guide and instruct safe outdoor travel in an outdoor activity such as bushwalking.

-• Plan and implement an activity in a bush setting such as bushwalking
+• Plan and implement an activity in an outdoor setting such as bushwalking.

-• Critically analyse and then evaluate a range of teaching and learning methods in bush environments
+• Apply and evaluate a range of teaching and learning methods in bush environments.

-• Perform a comprehensive risk assessment in a complex environment
+• Perform comprehensive risk assessments for a complex bush environment.

 Prerequisite(s)